-Pence to tour Nebraska flood zone
+U.S. vice president to tour Nebraska flood zone

 Ricketts will join Pence as he surveys the damage, White House press secretary Sarah Sanders said on Twitter late on Monday.
 Pence is traveling at U.S. President Donald Trump’s request, she said.

-The flood water have been driven by snow melt from heavy rains last week and warm temperatures said Bob Oravec, a meteorologist for the National Weather Service’s Weather Prediction Center.
+The flood waters have been driven by snow melt from heavy rains last week and warm temperatures, said Bob Oravec, a meteorologist for the National Weather Service’s Weather Prediction Center.

 “Most of the snow pack in Nebraska is now gone, but up river in North and South Dakota, there’s significant snow pack of up to 20 plus inches and it’s melting,” he said.